Yuchan48/Neurotrim-Systems-Task-1/README.md

 ### Additional feature

 - If any field is missing, it will show with the error message.
-- If email address or phone number is invalid, it will show with the error message.
+- If the email address or phone number is invalid, it will show with the error message.

-___
+- After submitting all the information, you will see the "Submitted Successfully!" pop-up message.

+---

 ![img](https://i.imgur.com/kFvYVtim.jpg)

 ![img invalid](https://i.imgur.com/StCS4iIm.jpg)